Fist of Legend

-Fist of Legend (精武英雄 (zing1 mou2 jing1 hung4)) is a 1994 Hong Kong martial arts film directed by Gordon Chan from a screenplay by Chan, Lam Kee-to and Kim Yip.
-It features action choreography by Yuen Woo-ping and was produced by Jet Li, who also stars in the lead role of Chen Zhen.
+Fist of Legend is a 1994 Hong Kong martial arts film directed by Gordon Chan from a screenplay by Chan, Lam Kee-to, and Kim Yip.
+It features martial arts choreography by Yuen Woo-ping and was produced by Jet Li, who also starred in the lead role of Chen Zhen.
 It is a remake of the 1972 martial arts film Fist of Fury starring Bruce Lee.

-Set in the Shanghai International Settlement in 1914, Fist of Legend follows Chen as he investigates his old master Huo Yuanjia's death at the hands of the Imperial Japanese occupation forces.
-The film co-stars Chin Siu-ho, Yasuaki Kurata, Shinobu Nakayama, Billy Chow and Paul Chun.
+Set in Shanghai in 1914 as World War I breaks out, Fist of Legend follows Chen as he investigates his master Huo Yuanjia's death at the hands of the Imperial Japanese troops stationed in Shanghai's Japanese settlement.
+The synopsis of the international version incorrectly states that the story takes place in 1937 whereas the Chinese version states that the story is set ″in the early years of the Republic of China″.
+The film co-starred Chin Siu-ho, Yasuaki Kurata, Shinobu Nakayama, Billy Chow, and Paul Chun.
 It was released by Golden Harvest on 22 December 1994.
-The film is considered one of Li's best films, and one of the best martial arts films of all time.
+The film is considered one of Jet Li's best films, and one of the best martial arts films of all time.